michaellee123/Pager/README.md

 ### About the `loopLimit`

 If you need a loop pager, the last item will be the first item, and the first item will be the last item.
-So if the animation needs to be smooth, you need to set the `loopLimit` to you want to show over of the original data.
+So if the animation needs to be smooth, you need to set the `loopLimit` to the size that you want to show exceed of the original data.

 For example, if you have 5 items and use a style like `LinearPager` you need to set the `loopLimit` to 1.
 And you need to change your list to `[5, 1, 2, 3, 4, 5, 1]`.
 If you use a style like `StackPager`, you need to set the `loopLimit` to 3.
 And you need to change your list to `[3, 4, 5, 1, 2, 3, 4, 5, 1, 2, 3]`.
 When you swipe the page to the end(your original data list's end), and swipe again, `BasicPager` will make the `current` back to the first, and the animation will looks smooth.
 If you don't need a loop pager, just set the `loopLimit` to 0 and `loop` to false.